 PIXILAB Player System Requirements

 We recommend using an Intel NUC as the player.
 For basic applications in HD resolution, you can choose a low-cost, Celeron based model.
 For most applications, an i3-based model is sufficient.
 For demanding applications, select an i5 or i7-based model.

 The player only needs CPU and a minimum of 4 GB of RAM to be installed.
 No hard drive/SSD is required.
 For 4k video playback, two RAM modules are recommended to optimize the memory bandwidth.
-We recommend RAM modules such as SO-DIMM at 2666Mhz or better – check manufacturers recommendations for details.
+We recommend RAM modules such as SO-DIMM at 2666Mhz or better (but also check manufacturer's recommendations).

 Manual configurations (Advanced requirements)

 NOTE: To configure a player with fixed IP address, or other advanced settings and special requirements such as installation to internal SSD, follow the Advanced setup guide instead.

 If not, please continue with the simplified instructions in this article.